nirantbendale/Logistic-Regression/README.md

 We create a correlation heatmap to visualize the relationships between features.
 This heatmap provides insights into which features might be most relevant for predicting survival outcomes. \
 ![Heatmap](logr-heat.png)

-We create a boxplot to detect the minimum, maximum, median and mean of the ages of the passengers.
+We create a boxplot to detect the minimum, maximum, median and mean of the fare prices of the tickets.
 Boxplots are also helpful in observing any potential outliers. \
 ![Boxplot](logr-box.png)

 We then create a barplot to analyse the count of the male versus female passengers who sailed the RMS Titanic. \